Arlenes' Cakes & Bakes

 We called Jenny (beekeeper) back.
 She arrived with bee suits.
 We opened the hive and discovered that a swarm had come home and we were very pleased to see that the colony had already drawn out honeycomb, which was dripping with fresh honey nectar.
 What an amazing sight.
 I was now initiated into beekeeping.

-So here we are in 2017, we downsized 6 years ago to, Walthamstow.
+We have now downsized to Walthamstow.
 It didn’t take me long to feeling that our garden didn’t feel right without bees in it.
 So in 2012, I went to collect a nucleus of bees from a beekeeper in Essex and the rest is history.
 We now have 4 colonies.
 Two in our garden and 2 in a generous friends garden a mile away.
 The bees will visit the flowers in the local Walthamstow gardens and have been very productive.
 We collected 300 pounds weight of honey last year and the previous year.
 We are hopefully that this year they will be as productive.
 They have survived the winter, but they were making signs of potentially swarming, so we are waiting for the new virgin queens to get laying.
 Maybe a delayed start but we hope it will be a good harvest come August.

 The bees are crucial for our planet they pollinate the plants and work incredibility hard to produce the honey that we have on our breakfast.